CarloMicieli/hascalator/tut/maybe.md

+---
+layout: default
+title:  "Data.Maybe"
+---

-## Maybe
+## `Data.Maybe`

 The Maybe type encapsulates an optional value.
 A value of type Maybe a either contains a value of type a (represented as Just a), or it is empty (represented as Nothing).
 Using Maybe is a good way to deal with errors or exceptional cases without resorting to drastic measures such as error.

 The Maybe type is also a monad.
 It is a simple kind of error monad, where all errors are represented by Nothing.
 A richer error monad can be built using the Either type.

 ```scala